 Are you a talented writer?
 Do you love running?
 Great news, we want you!!

 Several times a year we take applications for committed, smart and enthusiastic women runners interested in sharing their training and insights with the Salty Running audience.
+And now is one of those times!

 SALTY BLOGGER CRITERIA